Rhapsody in Blue: Form and analysis

 As a jazz concerto, Rhapsody in Blue is written for solo piano with orchestra.
 A rhapsody differs from a concerto in that it features one extended movement instead of separate movements.
 Rhapsodies often incorporate passages of an improvisational nature—although written out in a score—and are irregular in form, with heightened contrasts and emotional exuberance.
 The music ranges from intensely rhythmic piano solos to slow, broad, and richly orchestrated sections.
 Consequently, the Rhapsody "may be looked upon as a fantasia, with no strict fidelity to form."

 The opening of Rhapsody in Blue is written as a clarinet trill followed by a legato, 17 notes in a diatonic scale.
 During a rehearsal, Whiteman's virtuoso clarinetist, Ross Gorman, rendered the upper portion of the scale as a captivating and trombone-like glissando.
 Gershwin heard it and insisted that it be repeated in the performance.
 The effect is produced using the tongue and throat muscles to change the resonance of the oral cavity, thus controlling the continuously rising pitch.
-Many clarinet players gradually open the left-hand tone holes on their instrument during the passage from the last concert F to the top concert B♭ as well.
+Many clarinet players gradually open the left-hand tone holes on their instrument during the passage from the last concert F to the top concert B♭, as well.
 This effect has now become standard performance practice for the work.

-Rhapsody in Blue features both rhythmic invention and melodic inspiration, and demonstrates Gershwin's ability to write a piece with large-scale harmonic and melodic structure.
+Rhapsody in Blue features both rhythmic invention and melodic inspiration and demonstrates Gershwin's ability to write a piece with large-scale harmonic and melodic structure.
 The piece is characterized by strong motivic inter-relatedness.
 Much of the motivic material is introduced in the first 14 measures.
 Musicologist David Schiff has identified five major themes plus a sixth "tag".
 Two themes appear in the first 14 measures, and the tag shows up in measure 19.
 Two of the remaining three themes are rhythmically related to the first theme in measure 2, which is sometimes called the "Glissando theme"—after the opening glissando in the clarinet solo—or the "Ritornello theme".
 The remaining theme is the "Train theme", which is the first to appear at rehearsal 9 after the opening material.
 All of these themes rely on the blues scale, which includes lowered sevenths and a mixture of major and minor thirds.
 Each theme appears both in orchestrated form and as a piano solo.
-There are considerable differences in the style of presentation of each theme.
+Considerable differences exist in the style of presentation of each theme.